xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_ant.md

 Ranges are fundamental contraints that are used to limit the extent of values that may be represented by a model element defined with the constrained type.
 A range is composed of a minimum and a maximum value.
-Ranges are most often applied to numeric (integer and real) types which is the case for this feature.
+Ranges are most often applied to numeric (real and integer including enumerations) types which is the case for this feature.

 ### 4. Requirements

 4.1 Range data shall be stored in the metamodel.
 4.2 A minimum setting shall be supported.
 4.3 A maximum setting shall be supported.
+Note that minimum and maximum range settings are `inclusive`, meaning that the minimum value of the range is the lowest legal value to be taken by an element linked to the ranged type.
+The maximum value of the range is the maximum legal value.
 4.4 Support ranges on User Defined Types (`S_UDT`).
 4.5 The ability to establish ranges shall be supplied by the editor user interface.